-Chart 2 shows the disposition rate for the past six fiscal years for family court and nonfamily court districts.
+Chart 2 shows the disposition rate for the past six fiscal years for family court and non-family court districts.
 For the past six years, family court districts and non-family court districts had an average disposition rate of 98% and 97%, respectively, for domestic cases.
 The COVID-19 pandemic, which impacted all North Carolina Courts, dominated most of 2020, visible by the sharp decrease in disposition rates in both family court and non-family court districts in FY2019-2020.
-In FY2020-2021, COVID-19 continued to present adverse effects as infection rates fluctuated and new variants arose causing periodic courthouse closures and court cancellations.
-Despite these challenges, the clearance rates appear to be back on the rise.
+In FY2020-2021, COVID-19 continued to present adverse effects as infection rates fluctuated and new variants arose causing c.

-c.
 Median Pending Case Age